Build better habits online! Tell HabitLab your goals, and it will determine the appropriate interventions via experimentation.

 HOW IT WORKS

 Tell HabitLab which sites you want to spend less time on.
-We support most popular sites like Facebook, Youtube, Reddit, Buzzfeed, Netflix, etc - you can also add any site you want.
+We support all sites, including popular sites like Facebook, Youtube, Reddit, Buzzfeed, Netflix.

-Each time you visit those sites, we will intelligently choose an intervention (which use techniques such as hiding your news feed, hiding comments, pausing videos) to help you reduce your time on the site.
+Each time you visit a site, we will intelligently choose an intervention (which use techniques such as hiding your news feed, hiding comments, pausing videos, showing notifications if you've been on a site too long, and more) to help you reduce your time on the site.
 If you don’t like an intervention, you can choose to disable it.

-HabitLab learns which interventions work best for you, and uses this to more effectively help you reduce your time online.
+HabitLab learns which interventions work best for you based on your browsing history and their past effectiveness, and uses this to more effectively help you reduce your time online.

 HabitLab is an open-source project developed by the Stanford HCI Group.
 You can find source code at https://github.com/habitlab/habitlab